ehharris/ReactJS-Website/team/sprint3.md

 Epics planned for this sprint.

 * User: I want a map and itinerary for my trip
-* User: I want to choose what I see on my map and itinerary : Make certain destinations disappear and reappear based on user input
-* TripCo: All code must be tested : Add more tests to code
-* User: I want to make and save changes to the trip
 * User: I want my trips to be shorter
 * User: I'd like even shorter trips
+* User: I want to choose what information is displayed in the itinerary and map.
+* User: I want to design a trip from scratch so I can stop using the other tool.
+* User: I want to make and save changes to the trip.
+* TripCo: All code must be tested.

 ## Metrics